lokaimoma/PNGme/README.md

 # PNGme
-A tool for encoding and decoding messages into PNG files.
+A tool for encoding and decoding messages in PNG files.
 Implementation of the [PNGme](https://jrdngr.github.io/pngme_book/introduction.html) challenge in Rust